matn7/Google-Platform-Notes/gcp/ComputeEnginePracticeTest.md

 **Question 17: Your company is based in X and will be running a virtual server for Y. What factor determines the unit per minute cost.**

-- :white_check_mark: **The characteristics of the server**
+- :white_check_mark: **The characteristics of the server**.
-- The application you run
+- The application you run.
-- The time of the day the VM is run
+- The time of the day the VM is run.
-- None of the above
+- None of the above.

 ```
 * The characteristics of the server, such as the number of virtual servers, the amount of memory,